-Introduces the theoretical tools used to analyze world politics and explores the interrelationship of factors that produce global issues.
-Emphasis is on current world events, presented from an international perspective rather than from a purely American point of view.
+This course introduces the theoretical tools used to analyze world politics and explores the interrelationship of factors that produce global issues.
+There is an emphasis on current world events, presented from a global and American perspective.
 The course not only analyzes global issues but also discusses steps that could be taken to improve the situation.
 (CR- fall & spr)